 -

-A conference to present Research findings with speeches delivered by key figures of supporting business organizations, confer the Smart Working Awards, and present main Smart Working ventures
+A conference to present Research findings with speeches delivered by key figures of supporting business organizations, confer the Smart Working Awards, and present main Smart Working ventures.

 Research activities